El Canto del Corazón (The Song of the Heart)

 • Marisol makes one final attempt to seduce Santiago but is publicly exposed by Carlos, forcing her to leave Mexico City in disgrace.

-• Andrés steps into the spotlight by publicly defending Rosa’s right to follow her own path, demonstrating his emotional growth and unwavering support.
+• Andrés steps into the spotlight by publicly defending Rosa’s right to follow her own path, demonstrating emotional growth and unwavering support.

 • Sold-out performances in London and Edinburgh mark their growing international success.